Robert Stinson, Jr., et al.

 The Receiver does not expect any further significant collections and has indicated to the Court his intent to wind down the Receivership Estate.
 By fee petition filed on October 31, 2014, the Receiver asked the Court to award as fees the net balance of the Estate (approximately $423,000).
 (See Docket Nos.
 321 and 322, Receiver's Final Fee Application and Final Status Report.)
 Later, the Receiver proposed to the Court payment of (approximately) one-third of the net Estate to investors through a "tier" vs. pro-rata approach, with the remainder of the net Estate going to the Receiver as fees.
 (See Docket No. 330, Receiver's Reply and Letter.)
 The SEC opposed the Receiver's proposals, alternatively proposing that the net Estate be divided equally between defrauded investors and the Receiver.
 (See Docket Nos.
 324, 329, and 331, Commission Response and Alternative Proposal, Supplemental Memo, and Supplement Memorandum Addressing the Receiver's Proposed Methodology.)

 By Order and Memorandum entered on January 8, 2015, the Court accepted the SEC's alternative proposal and ordered a distribution to investors of half of the net Receivership Estate.
 (See Docket Nos.332 and 333, Memorandum and Order).
 On January 13, 2015, the Court entered an Order Extending Time and to Show Cause (See Docket No. 334, Order to Show Cause), directing the SEC to submit a distribution plan to the Court by February 27, 2015, and setting procedures by the SEC is to provide notice of the proposed distribution to Investors and interested parties.
-The SEC anticipates sending out a letter to known investors, at their last known address, this week.
-Any person or entity claiming an interest in the Estate who (which) is not contacted by the SEC and whose claim is not listed on the proposed distribution schedule should follow the procedures set forth in the Order Extending Time and to Show Cause, sending any objection(s) to the proposed distribution to the SEC no later than January 31, 2015.
+On or about January 12, 2015, the SEC sent a letter to all known investors seeking objections to the proposed distribution.
+The SEC has now filed a final distribution plan (the "Plan"), memorandum, and proposed Order for consideration by the Court.
+The revised distribution schedule attached to the Plan has been adjusted to reflect Estate accretions, and revisions based on documented objections.
+In anticipation of a distribution, the schedule has further been adjusted to separate investor IRA accounts from their individual accounts.
+The SEC anticipates that the distributions reflected on the revised schedule will continue to until the filing of a final distribution schedule with the Court.

 Related Criminal Proceedings